 Long before VUCA became a buzzword, P&G had it figured that business solutions are neither easy nor straightforward.
-There is too much change, complexity and too many different parameters affecting the same problem.
+There are too much change, complexity and too many different parameters affecting the same problem.
 P&G believes that it can win only when its employees are tuned into the world around them and look at the problem from all perspectives.
-That happens when they truly understand their customers, consumers, stakeholders, competitors and employees.
-The Power of Agility further states that the employees need to quickly apply all this knowledge to their business decisions and that requires prioritising & being disciplined with the decision making processes.
+That happens when they truly understand their customers, consumers, stakeholders, competitors, and employees.
+The Power of Agility further states that the employees need to quickly apply all this knowledge to their business decisions and that requires prioritizing & being disciplined with the decision making processes.

 In a nutshell, you can only be accurate if you are exhaustive, you can only afford to be exhaustive if you are fast, and you can only be fast if you are disciplined.

-During the entire recruitment process, P&G looks for how you relate to, compare with and connect to the above mentioned Success Drivers.
+During the entire recruitment process, P&G looks for how you relate to, compare with and connect to the above-mentioned Success Drivers.
 Having talked to a number of recruiters and candidates, we have zeroed in on the following behavioral attributes that fit well with the above success drivers.

 1. Data Driven

 As already mentioned, at P&G data is your sword and your morning coffee.
-Intuition or emotions play no part when it comes to the decision making process and nothing is left to chance.
+Intuition or emotions play no part when it comes to the decision-making process and nothing is left to chance.
 An analytical mind that uses data to come to conclusions is preferred.

 Making Data backed decisions.